2. MATERIAL ACCOUNTING POLICIES

 2.3 Intangible assets

 Intangible assets acquired separately are measured on initial recognition at historical cost.
-Intangibles assets have a finite life and are subsequently carried at cost less any accumulated amortization and accumulated impairment losses if any.
+Intangibles assets have a finite life and are subsequently carried at cost less any accumulated amortisation and accumulated impairment losses if any.

 2.4 Impairment of non-financial assets

 Assessment is done at each balance sheet date as to whether there is any indication that an asset may be impaired.
 If any such indication exists or when annual impairment testing for an asset is required, an estimate of the recoverable amount of the asset/cash generating unit is made.
 Recoverable amount is higher of an asset’s or cash generating unit’s fair value less costs of disposal and its value in use.
 Value in use is the present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.
 For the purpose of assessing impairment, the recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
 The smallest identifiable group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows from other assets or groups of assets, is considered as a cash generating unit (CGU).
 An asset or CGU whose carrying value exceeds its recoverable amount is considered impaired and is written down to its recoverable amount.
-Assessment is also done at each balance sheet for possible reversal of an impairment loss recognized for an asset, in prior accounting periods.
+Assessment is also done at each balance sheet for possible reversal of an impairment loss recognised for an asset, in prior accounting periods.

 2.5 Foreign currency translations